dilipMaharjan/langchain-for-building-llm-powered-apps/apps/README.md

 - Apply `.map()` for parallel inputs and `RunnableParallel` for branching logic.
 - Visualize chains using `grandalf` to gain clarity on structure and flow.

+Lambda Function

+    A **lambda function** is a small, anonymous function defined using a single expression.
+In LangChain, it is used to embed concise logic within pipelines — such as transforming inputs, conditionally selecting outputs, or defining temporary behaviors — without requiring a full named function.
+Its main strength is simplicity and quick inline usage.

+RunnableLambda

+    **RunnableLambda** is a LangChain utility that wraps a regular Python function — including lambdas — into a **Runnable** interface.
+This allows it to behave like other LangChain components (e.g., models, retrievers) and be composed into chains.
+It standardizes function execution so it can be invoked, streamed, or combined with other steps.

+@chain Decorator

+    The **@chain** decorator is used to define a custom step in a LangChain pipeline.
+When applied to a function, it converts it into a RunnableChain, making it compatible with LangChain's chaining system.
+This allows developers to build and reuse modular steps that can be linked together with inputs and outputs flowing between them.

+itemgetter

+    **`itemgetter`** is a utility (from Python’s `operator` module) that retrieves specific values from a data structure, like a dictionary.
+In LangChain, it’s often used to extract fields (e.g., `"input"` or `"question"`) from structured input objects before passing them to another component.
+This helps route or filter information cleanly inside a chain.

+Memory

+    **Memory** in LangChain refers to a component that stores and retrieves state across multiple interactions.
+It allows chains or agents to maintain **context** — for example, remembering prior messages in a conversation.
+Different memory types (like buffer or summary memory) determine how information is stored and recalled, enabling more natural and coherent interactions over time.